Real app flow

 Food matters more when you connect it to how your dog is doing

-The feeding diary helps you record what your dog eats, portions, food changes and reactions.
-This is useful for sensitive stomachs, weight control, new food, treats, supplements or veterinary guidance.
+The feeding diary helps you record what your dog eats, portions, food changes, and reactions.
+This is useful for sensitive stomachs, weight control, new food, treats, supplements, or veterinary guidance.

 View the feeding diary

-Medicines and supplements
+Medications and supplements

 Reminders feel small until you miss an important dose

-View medicine reminders
+View medication reminders

-Future dog walker flow
+Planned dog walker flow

 When someone else walks your dog, the owner needs clarity

-View the dog walker direction
+View dog walker support

 Example day